 Install mounting brackets on the door frame and fit the gas struts with the piston pointing down.

 Just like that, you’ve got a gorgeous, modern outdoor TV cabinet mounted to your wall that you can be proud of.
-Let the entertaining commence.
+Let the entertaining commence with good television reception.

 Why Not Try DIY This Summer?